-The investment strategy is to fully replicate the Index and to minimize the tracking error.
-The investment manager reviews the Index methodology when the product is set up and the Index provider may be contacted if the Index methodology is no longer in line with the investment strategy of the financial product.
+The investment Manager reviews the index methodology when the product is set up and the Index provider may be contacted if the Index methodology is no long-er in line with the investment strategy of the financial product.

 How does the designated index differ from a relevant broad market index?